carj/pyPreservica/docs/api.rst

     Returns a folder object back by its internal reference identifier

-    :param str reference: The unique identifier for the asset usually its uuid
+    :param reference: The unique identifier for the asset usually its uuid
+    :type  reference: str
-    :return: The folder object
+    :return: The Folder object
     :rtype: Folder
     :raises RuntimeError: if the identifier is incorrect